AdobeDocs/campaign-web.en/help/v8/content/brands.md

     ![Advanced menu options in Brands dashboard](assets/brands-6.png)

-Your brand guidelines are now accessible from the **[!UICONTROL Brand]** drop-down in AI Assistant menu.
-This enables AI Assistant to generate content and assets aligned with your specifications.
-[Learn more about AI Assistant](../content/generative-gs.md)
+Your brand guidelines are now accessible from the **[!UICONTROL Brand]** drop-down in the Generate Content menu.
+This enables AI to generate content and assets aligned with your specifications.
+[Learn more about Generate Content](../content/generative-gs.md)

 You can also use your brand guidelines to evaluate your content quality and brand alignment.
 [Learn more about content quality validation](brands-score.md#validate-quality)